aarond10/https_dns_proxy/README.md

   -b dns_servers    Comma separated IPv4 address of DNS servers
                     to resolve dns.google.com.
 (8.8.8.8,8.8.4.4)
   -t proxy_server   Optional HTTP proxy. e.g. socks5://127.0.0.1:1080
-                    (Initial DNS resolution can't be done over this.)
+                    Remote name resolution will be used if the protocol supports it (http, https, socks4a, socks5h), otherwise initial DNS resolution will still be done via the bootstrap DNS servers.
   -l logfile        Path to file to log to. (-)
   -v                Increase logging verbosity.
 (INFO)
 ```